nixworks/public/news/2009/08/21/index.md

 _Context: Gafsa, Tunisia, phantom pregnancy, pregnancy_

 ### [ Lszl Slyom, President of Hungary was declared unwelcome by Slovakia and was not allowed to step on Slovak soil to attend an unveiling of a statue depicting King Saint Stephen, first King of Hungary. ](/news/2009/08/21/laszlo-solyom-president-of-hungary-was-declared-unwelcome-by-slovakia-and-was-not-allowed-to-step-on-slovak-soil-to-attend-an-unveiling-of.md)
-_Context: King Saint Stephen, King of Hungary, László Sólyom, President of Hungary, Slovakia's, declared unwelcome_
+_Context: King Saint Stephen, King of Hungary, Lszl Slyom, President of Hungary, Slovakia's, declared unwelcome_

 ## [Previous Day...](/news/2009/08/20/index.md)